Service Area 3, county discussing road maintenance agreement

 Olson is concerned about the county’s additional desire to plow all county roads in the wintertime, saying that Silver Creek is used to its roads being plowed as early as 4 a.m. when it does so itself.

 The last message from the county, Olson said, was that they wanted to enter into an agreement by the end of April so they could order machinery by May.
 The county would also add staff for the increased workload.
+Olson thinks the process is going too quickly and has asked for an extended timetable for the discussion, which the county has agreed to.

 Service Area 3 has outlined a list of road work priorities which it hopes are addressed.
 Public meetings on the issue have not been well attended, Olson said, and he wants to gather more input before settling on an agreement.